robofar/LV-Mapping/NOTE.md

 - [ ] Think about better way to predict more gaussians from the neural point in a memory efficient way (like ScaffoldGS)
 - [ ] Add BoW python for image place recognition (loop detection)
 - [ ] Add IMU, make the pose estimation more robust, use Pinochio, but add the new IMU data loader
+- [ ] Think about if we can do something to refine the monodepth estimation using the already built map (like Double Take)
 - [ ] The goal is RAL

 ## Useful links